This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-Viral pneumonia is a lung infection caused by a virus.
-Many viruses can cause viral pneumonia, including influenza.
-You can get a virus by breathing it in or by touching something that has a virus on it.
-You can also develop viral pneumonia if a virus in your body travels to your lungs.
-Your risk for viral pneumonia is greater if you are older than 65 or younger than 5, are pregnant, or have a lung disease.
-Your risk is also greater if you have a long-term medical condition such as heart failure, diabetes, or HIV/AIDS.
+Viral pneumonia is a lung infection caused by a virus, such as influenza.
+You can get a viral infection by breathing in the virus or by touching something that has the virus on it.
+You can develop viral pneumonia if a virus in your body travels to your lungs.

 - Your symptoms are not getting better or are getting worse, even after treatment.

 - You have questions or concerns about your condition or care.